influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/introduction/README.md

 monitor          kapacitor-dc455e9d-b306-4687-aa39-f146a250dd76 ANY  [http://kapacitor:9092]
 > exit
 ```
-## Kapacitor Alerts and the TICK Script
+## Kapacitor Alerts and the TICKscript

-The top level nodes of a TICK script define the mode by which the underlying node chain is to be executed.
+The top level nodes of a TICKscript define the mode by which the underlying node chain is to be executed.
 They can be setup so that Kapacitor receives processed data in a steady stream, or so that it triggers the processing of a batch of data points, from which it will receive the results.

 ### Setting up a live stream CPU alert

 To create an alert stream it is necessary to:

-   * declare the desired functionality in a TICK Script
+   * declare the desired functionality in a TICKscript
-   * define the actual alert task in Kapacitor.
+   * define the actual alert task in Kapacitor
    * test the alert task by recording a sample of stream activity and then playing it back
    * enable the alert

 An initial script has been prepared in the `home/kapacitor` directory, which is mapped as a volume into the Kapacitor container (`home/kapacitor/cpu_alert_stream.tick`).

-This simple script touches upon just the basics of the rich domain specific TICK language.
+This simple script touches upon just the basics of the rich domain specific TICKscript language.
 It is self-descriptive and should be easily understood.

 *cpu_alert_stream.tick*
 ```